Back to journal

 Output: a written 1-pager describing the data sources, the question, and the smallest version of an automated answer that would be useful.

-Week 4: Iteration and handoff
+Week 4: Fine-tuning and handoff

 What you don't get for $5K